 3) DBT a skill set developed by Marsha Linehan including: distress tolerance, emotional regulation, interpersonal skills and mindfulness; and

-4) Imago Relational Therapy in work with couples.
-These skills are used in consultation with my clients from both areas of interest.5) Positive Psychology is developing and utilizing a special set of tools/skills for growth.
-Positive emotions are emphasized and support in moving from surviving to thriving
+5) Positive Psychology is developing and utilizing a special set of tools/skills for growth.
+Positive emotions are emphasized and support in moving from surviving to thriving.

 I hope this information has been helpful.
 If you have further questions, please do not hesitate to contact me!